RavanH/xml-sitemap-feed/readme.txt

 = Features =

-* Compatible with multi-lingual sites using **Polylang** or **WPML** to allow all languages to be indexed equally.
+* Compatible with multi-lingual sites built with **Polylang** or **WPML** to allow all languages to be indexed equally.
 * Option to add new robots.txt rules.
-These can be used to further control (read: limit) the indexation of various parts of your site and subsequent spread of pagerank across your sites pages.
+These can be used to further control the indexation of various parts of your site.
 * Includes XLS stylesheets for human readable sitemaps.
 * Sitemap templates and stylesheets can be overridden by theme template files.